glowkeeper/reactLecture/presentation/react.md

 ## Hooks

-React's functional approach is powered by _hooks_, which are special functions that let developers "hook into" React features without necessitating classes.
+React's functional approach is powered by _hooks_, which are special functions that let developers "hook into" the React lifecycle without requiring class architecture.

 ### Common Hooks